ustclug/ustcmirror-images/README.md

 ## License

-Specially, contents of folder `apt-sync`, `yum-sync`, `github-release` and the generated container image from them are under GPLv3 license, as it uses code from <https://github.com/tuna/tunasync-scripts>.
+Specially, contents of folder `apt-sync`, `yum-sync`, `github-release`, `docker-ce` and the generated container image from them are under GPLv3 license, as it uses code from <https://github.com/tuna/tunasync-scripts>.

 Other contents are under MIT license.